Your guide to cheap things to do in Orlando that are as memorable as they are value-packed, including Fun Spot America (pictured).

 Learn more: Orlando Arts & Culture

-19. Bronze Kingdom African Art Gallery: With more than 2,000 pieces, this gallery at Orlando Fashion Square Mall near downtown Orlando features the largest collection of rare African bronze sculptures in the world, plus beaded and wood sculptures.
+With more than 2,000 pieces, this gallery at Orlando Fashion Square Mall near downtown Orlando features the world’s largest collection of rare African bronze statues, plus beaded and wood sculptures.
 General admission is $5, and guided tours are available at a cost of $12 for adults, $9 for seniors, and $7 for children under 12 and students with proper ID.

 Stay Connected to Orlando!